AAhmadS/deeplearning-HW3/README.md

 # deeplearning-HW3

-links.TXT contains links to data essential for running the codes.
+links.TXT contains links to data essential for running the codes.<br/>
 Screen shot from the tensorboard process created when working on homework_1 is uploaded in the file tensorboard_screen.jpg